-There are some other things that you can do in a grow room to insure a problem free indoor garden, however while they can be good for the garden, they can be bad for you and your pets.
+There are some other things that you can do to improve the grow rooms air quality however while they can be good for the garden, they can be bad for you and your pets.
 We Are talking about Air Purifiers/Ionizers and Ozone Generators.
-These can be utilized if your grow space isn’t inside your home or in commercial applications where a fungus can wipe out the entire garden.
+These can be utilized if your grow space isn’t inside your home or in commercial applications where fungi can wipe out the entire garden.
 So what do these devices do exactly?

-Air purifiers are an excellent tool for eliminating indoor odors and reducing allergens like airborne fungus spores.
-Simply put, an air filter captures pollutants and expels clean air, much like a tree absorbs carbon dioxide and releases oxygen.
-Carbon pre-filters capture hair and some odors; volatile organic compound (VOC) filters trap odors and airborne pathogens like fungal spores; and HEPA filters reduce indoor allergens such as dust and pollen.
+Air purifiers are an excellent tool for eliminating grow room odors and airborne pollutants.
+Carbon and volatile organic compound (VOC) filters help reduce odors and airborne pathogens and HEPA filters reduce common allergens like dust and pollen.

-Basically, oxygen is a neutral element that loves to change its charge.
+Oxygen is a neutral particle that loves to change its charge.
 An ionizer uses an electromagnetic charge to add or remove electrons from oxygen atoms, making the oxygen particles either positively or negatively charged as they leave the ionizer.
-Ionized particles are far more common in the upper atmosphere, and the air we breathe tends to combine oxygen molecules with several other elements.
-In theory, after the oxygen passes through the air filter, it detaches from other particles and looks for a new particle to bond with.
-The ionizer gives the outgoing air an electromagnetic charge so that it will bond with other particles more easily.
-Then, when the charged ion passes through the air filter a second time, it is easier to capture.
+Ionized particles are far more common in the upper atmosphere.
+In theory, after oxygen passes through an air filter it detaches from other particles and looks for a new particle to bond with.
+The ionizer gives the outgoing oxygen particle an electromagnetic charge so that it will bond with other particles more easily and then when the charged ion passes through the air filter a second time, it is easier to capture.